-Teaching Practice I or when it cannot be arranged, its alternative Practice Lecture Series-I should be done in semester/term following the semester of passing the Qualifying Examination.
+Teaching Practice I or when it cannot be arranged, its alternative Practice Lecture Series I should be completed.
+These courses are normally registered immediately after admission or after completion of prescribed coursework.
 These courses attempt to train a Ph.D. student in the art, methodology and skill of teaching, communication, etc.